rafael-santiago/tulip/doc/BUILD.md

 Anyway, in terms of build, bear in mind that all here is set up to work finding to keep the things simple to extend.

-If you add a new code file to the pre-existent sub-directories under ``src`` sub-directory, you do not need to worry up with anything.
-However if you create some new sub-directory you need to edit the file ``src/.ivk`` adding this new sub-directory to the custom option ``--sub-modules``.
+If you add a new code file to the pre-existent sub-directories under ``src`` sub-directory, you do not need to worry about with anything.
+However, if you create some new sub-directory you need to edit the file ``src/.ivk`` adding this new sub-directory to the custom option ``--sub-modules``.
 Something like:

 ```